rangari-rani/academic-projects-mca/README.md

 # 🎓 Academic Projects – MCA (RTMNU Nagpur, India – 2022) [![MCA](https://img.shields.io/badge/MCA_(2022)-RTMNU_Nagpur,_India-blueviolet)](https://nagpuruniversity.ac.in/)

 Welcome to my collection of academic projects built during the Master of Computer Applications (MCA) program at Rashtrasant Tukadoji Maharaj Nagpur University (RTMNU), Nagpur in 2022.
+> 🕒 _Originally developed during my MCA in 2022 — organized and documented publicly in July 2025 for transparency, learning, and portfolio purposes._

 These projects reflect my foundational experience in frontend, desktop, and visual programming — and laid the groundwork for my current focus on production-ready full-stack development using Spring Boot and ReactJS.